Rusty-Spotted Cat Facts

 Rusty-Spotted Cat Distribution, Habitat, and Ecology

-Evidence indicates that the Rusty-Spotted Cat evolved as a mainly solitary animal.
+Evidence further indicates that the fascinating Rusty-Spotted Cat evolved as a mainly solitary animal.
 Most individuals live alone, and usually remain within clearly defined personal territories.
 Although mainly terrestrial in nature, it also displays tendencies toward arboreal activities.

 Species Sharing Its Range